BYU-PCCL/Jedi/README.md

 pip install tqdm pyqtgraph
 ```

 Findings
 ========
 Clipping the error, but NOT clipping the reward results in a network that does not learn at all.
 It seems ANY activation of the clipping function causes this to occur (clipping at 49.0 vs 50) and is evidence that
 error clipping is not the proper way to handle exploding q-values.

 Density Network
 ---------------

 Because the relationship between state and q-value is 1:1, the optimal sigma is zero.
-It might be possible to redefine bellman error probablistically and introduce some idea of variance for example:
+It might be possible to redefine bellman error probabilistically and introduce some idea of variance for example:

 ```Q = r + discount * next_qs[random_index]```